10 Tips to Build Self Esteem

 Lighten up!
 You don’t have to take yourself and others seriously all the time.
 It’s good to add some fun and frolic in everyday life and situations.
 Each time you smile and laugh your mind, body and soul relax.
 This helps boost the ‘feel good’ within us and adds to our confidence.

 Have you ever wondered why they don’t have a noble prize for ‘perfection’?
 That’s because no one can ever be perfect!
 If you are one of those who are striving to be perfect, my guess is you’re mastering the art of self-criticism.
 This means your mind, body and soul are steadily being killed with this slow poison without you even being consciously aware of it!
 Contrary to what a lot of people believe, self-criticism is not a motivator.
 By default, criticism is negative in nature and negativity cannot yield positive results!
 Stop criticizing yourself.

 Pick up a hobby or develop an interest in a subject that you can be passionate about.
 It will not only help you learn new things but also give you something to look forward to doing when you’re not feeling good about yourself.

-Make a list of positive affirmations and paste them in places which you notice a number of times a day.
-For example, you could paste them on the inside of your cupboard, your mirror, your screensaver and so on.
+Make a list of positive affirmations and paste them in places that you notice a number of times a day.
+For example, you could paste them on the inside of your cupboard, your mirror, your screensaver, and so on.
 Positive affirmations could be sentences, quotes, short moral stories or anything else that you can relate to and is motivating for you.
-Few of the common positive affirmations used are:
+A few of the common positive affirmations used are: